VISIT OUR ART STORE ▶

 How Medium pencil and General’s pencil react to viridian

-I almost forgot to test the yellow!
-I apply it over both pencil marks.
+The artist almost forgets to test the yellow!
+The artist applies it over both pencil marks.
 The medium pencil muddies the yellow slightly.

 The soft pencil darkens it even more.
 It’s clear that all these charcoals impact the watercolor differently.